istvanzk/rover_wugc/scripts/README.md

 Implemented in `battsd.service` unit file for the execution of the `battsd.sh` as _Type=exec_ service.

 ### Dependecies
-* `battsd.sh` bash script to monitor the battery-low GPIO pin and trigger the system poweroff
+* `battsd.sh` bash script for daemon to monitor the battery-low GPIO pin and trigger the system poweroff
+* `cleansdfunc.sh` common bash functions for the `cleansd.sh` and `battsd.sh` daemons
 * `gpio-poweroff.sh` bash script which triggers the hardware poweroff GPIO pin after system poweroff